SoftEng-HEIGVD/Teaching-MSE-TSM-CloudSys-2022-Labs/Lab Cloud Provisioning/README.md

         aws sts get-caller-identity # should display your user ID, account name and ARN aws ec2 describe-regions # should display all region names

 3. Install Terraform on your local machine by following the instructions in the Terraform documentation: [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
-This lab was tested with Terraform v.1.3.3.
-If you run Windows it is recommended you use a Linux installation to run Terraform (Windows Subsystem for Linux with Debian/Ubuntu is fine).
+This lab was tested with Terraform v.1.9.
+If you run Windows it is recommended you use Windows Subsystem for Linux to run Terraform (WSL2 with Ubuntu LTS is fine).

     Verify that Terraform is installed correctly by running: